HSLdevcom/digitransit-site/pages/en/developers/apis/1-routing-api/3-realtime-arrival-prediction/index.md

 Real-time estimates for itinerary planning can be turned off by using argument `ignoreRealtimeUpdates` of **plan** query.
 Setting this to true will only return times based on static timetables.

-**Note:** This is not completely bullet proof yet.
+**Note:** Real-time information is not completely bullet proof yet.
 The quality and availability of the real-time data that Digitransit uses varies heavily at the moment.